Ted Patrick: Career as a deprogrammer

-Patrick stood trial several times on kidnapping charges related to his activities.
-After the first trial, which found him not guilty, he stopped executing the actual kidnapping but continued with his deprogramming.
-He testified before an ad hoc Congressional committee organized in 1979 by Senator Bob Dole.
+In the aftermath of the Jonestown massacre, Patrick testified before an ad hoc Congressional committee organized in 1979 by Senator Bob Dole.
 According to The New Republic, Dole intended the hearing to "provide a forum" for Patrick and other anti-cult activists.
+When interviewed about the possibility of similar murders and mass suicides happening in the U.S., Patrick said "I think they are going to start happening like wildfire".